rejuvyesh/rejuvyesh.github.io/content/links.md

 ### Scott Alexander's:

 Scott's [Slate Star Codex](http://slatestarcodex.com/) is an unrelenting fountain of insight and my favorite blog.
 I can't recommend it enough.
-Still some of my favorite posts:
+Still, some of my favorite posts:

 - [In Favor of Niceness, Community, and Civilization](http://slatestarcodex.com/2014/02/23/in-favor-of-niceness-community-and-civilization/)
 - [Meditations on Moloch](http://slatestarcodex.com/2014/07/30/meditations-on-moloch/)